enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 Avoid changing these files directly as they might be overwritten during upgrades.
 To customize things create your own theme.

-To create a new theme you first need a folder inside App_Plugins, let's use "MySite" as an example and let's call the theme "MyTheme", the folder can be named what ever suites your project.
+To create a new theme you first need a folder inside App_Plugins, let's use "MySite" as an example, and let's call the theme "MyTheme", the folder can be named whatever suits your project.
 We need to create folders with the following structure:

 `App_Plugins/MySite/NewsletterStudio/Themes/MyTheme`

-We will look at each folder in "App_Plugins" and look for a sub folder called "NewsletterStudio".
+We will look at each folder in "App_Plugins" and look for a subfolder called "NewsletterStudio".
 So basically a wildcard search like this:

 `App_Plguins/*/NewsletterStudio/Themes/*`

-Inside "MyTheme"-folder we need to create the file "theme.json" to declare our theme.
-Custom themes only override settings from the default theme so the minimum content of this file would be:
+Inside the "MyTheme"-folder we need to create the file "theme.json" to declare our theme.
+Custom themes only override settings from the default theme, so the minimum content of this file would be:

 ```json
 {